 After 10 months, my numbers starting going up, so we went back to treanda.
-Note that normally the myeloma morphs and becomes unfazed by whatever drug a patient is on.
-But, on my first go round with Treanda, we didn't exhaust its effectiveness.
-The second go round however we did exhaust the usefulness of the drug.
-It got my myeloma back down to a good spot.
+Note that normally the myeloma morphs and becomes unfazed by whatever drug a patient is on that had previously worked.
+But on my first interaction with Treanda, we didn't exhaust its effectiveness.
+The second time however we did exhaust the usefulness of the drug.
+But it got my myeloma back down to a good spot.
 Again we switched to a maintenance regimen.
 This time, the usefulness of the maintenance mix lasted 2 years.
 That's pretty darn good.

 Over the past few months, I've been getting fatigued with a lot of muscle and bone pain.
 We did a full body scan and my bones look good.
 My kidneys remain pretty darn good, considering where they were.
 My numbers?
 Well they have slowing been inching up.
 But the most recent month they took a significant jump and I've been feeling crappier.